xorddotcom/spock-analytics-demo/README.md

     <img src="./assets/images/configuration.png" alt="create-app">
     </p>

-4. Install the DAppzero published [analytics-web3](https://www.npmjs.com/package/analytics-web3) package from npm.
+4. Install the Spock Analytics published [analytics-web3](https://www.npmjs.com/package/analytics-web3) package from npm.
 5. Integrate sdk on your DApp with the help of [analytics-web3-API](https://www.npmjs.com/package/analytics-web3#api) and you can also go through the [demo-code](https://github.com/xorddotcom/DAppzero-Analytics-Demo)

 ## Examples